 - He brought it to a laboratory at the University of Pennsylvania for study.

 - Studies reveal that his brain was of normal size and weight.

-- However, it had more convoluted right frontal lobe with four folds (gyri) rather than normal three.
+- However, it had a more convoluted right frontal lobe with four folds (gyri) rather than the normal three.
 This region of the brain is associated with higher cognition.

 - His brain also had a somewhat asymmetric right and left parietal lobes, which are the brain regions associated with the processing of sensory information, language, and conceptualization.